MyTB444/2D-Platformer-Final-Year-Project/diary.md

 -14/11/2024
 Enemies can now jump and they have animations.
 Intead of destroying them immediately we have a death animation.
 They fall off the platform when killed.

+-18/11/2024
+I have improved enemy script modularity.
+Also, enemies now stop moving at a certain distance to jack which will be unique for each enemy, they wait for a second when they stop.
+They will be attacking in this time line.